Marcel and Rebecca | Edited by Steve N

 How far back can you claim?

 If you hit a pothole and damage your car it's easiest to claim as soon as you can.
-However, officially the limit for retrospective claims is six years (five in Scotland) - that's because that's how far back you can go when filing for damages in the small claims court.
+However, officially the limit for retrospective claims is six years (five in Scotland) - because that's how far back you can go when filing for damages in the small claims court.

 If you hit a pothole years ago and didn't gather any evidence, it's unlikely you'll be able to claim for damage now.
 But if you did collect evidence at the time but didn't file a claim - or did file a claim and were rejected - you may still be able to make a full claim using a Freedom of Information request as we explain below.